 Choosing a Stone is a hymn, my hymn, a canticle to this planet – our home base – and everything I know about the living, the non-human, and the abiotic forces that shape our common history here.
 For me, each poem in the book is a cairn, a stack of weather-worn rocks marking a path through an interior landscape, and across the dark plain of human mystery to a place of infinite revelation and surprise.

-“Praise for My Oyster Knife” to be published in Anglers Journal
+“Praise for My Oyster Knife” was published in the winter 2021 issue of Anglers Journal

 Poem of the Month

 A somewhat autobiographical poem, I wrote it very quickly, truly drafting it in less than ten minutes.
 So I must have been doing some pre-conscious work on it.
 The pain in my neck is real—and it’s the right side.
 It’d been bothering me since the pandemic blew up, and felt like it was going on endlessly.
 We do have a basement pantry we call the “root cellar,” stocked with my wife’s preserves.
 I also had in mind a cupboard under the cellar stairs at my aunt’s house.
 As a kid, I remember the decades-old liquor bottles I found there, covered with dust.
 Everything else in the poem just filled itself in basically while I sat back and watched.

 Learn more on the PUBLICATIONS page